rengokantai/ppjmeter3adv/README.md

 - Different listeners display the response information in different ways.
 Jmeter creates results of a test run a Jmeter Text Logs(JTL),
 - The `configure` button can be used to specify which fields to write to file, and whether to write it as csv or xml, csv is much better than xml. suggest use csv

+### Aggregate Report
+Report
+- Creates a table row for each differently named represent in your test -
+- Once the test is done, the throughput is the actual throughput for the duration of the entire test